 and given this intense subject matter, nothing short of the best would achieve the proper effect.
 Not convincing enough.

-involving people in animal costumes and splatter, etc. Mostly misses, and there are no masterpieces, but some are moderately interesting, and the
+musical involving people in animal costumes and splatter, etc. Mostly misses, and there are no masterpieces, but some are moderately interesting,

 Severed Head Network, The